maksimkasenkan/maksimkasenkan/README.md

 - 👋 Hi, I’m Maksim, and
 - 👀 I’m interested in alizee news
 - 🌱 I’m currently learning indian culture
-- 💞️ I’m looking to collaborate on xex
+- 💞️ I’m looking to collaborate on Xerx
 - 📫 OOga booga not not bear globes
 - today is... tuesday data only stopped follow
 - main day clear